dunghoang369/diabetes-prediction/README.md

         + **Jenkins URL** is your external ip of node is running, in my case is ```http://34.148.249.129:8081```

-    + Provide some permissions for Jenkins to apply
+    + Finally, provide some permissions for Jenkins to apply
         + ```shell
             kubectl create clusterrolebinding cluster-admin-binding \
             --clusterrole=cluster-admin --user=system:anonymous